 If anyone in your house has symptoms of COVID-19, you should phone:

 - your service provider

 Do this straight away before the health staff or home support arrives.
-This is to make sure you stop the spread of coronavirus.
+This is to make sure you stop the spread of COVID-19.

 Personal Protective Equipment

 Personal protective equipment (PPE) is protective clothing, such as masks or gloves.

 Carers do not have to wear masks unless:

 - it's not possible to maintain social distancing